 The problems facing financial institutions are endless.
-The ability to verify customers in real-time and comply with a myriad of regulations – including know your customer (KYC), anti-money laundering (AML), Federal Financial Institutions Examination Council (FFIEC) and customer identification program (CIP) – is now paramount.
-Additionally, you must constantly take steps to mitigate reputational, financial and operational risk.
+The ability to verify customers in real-time and comply with a myriad of regulations – including know your customer (KYC), anti-money laundering (AML), Federal Financial Institutions Examination Council (FFIEC), and customer identification program (CIP) – is now paramount.
+Additionally, you must constantly take steps to mitigate reputational, financial, and operational risks.

 When KYC and AML procedures were put into place with the Patriot Act, regulators purposely did not mandate specific standards that should be used to verify customers.
 They did this on purpose, fearing that if specific rules were put into place that banks would only ever strive to meet the minimum requirements.
 This has led financial institutions, out of fear of massive fines, to create individualized procedures and requirements for conducting due diligence.

 The documents needed to meet identity verification standards for KYC vary from bank to bank.
-Some banks require passports, other ask for utility bills and bank statements.
-Corporations may need to include all their directors’ information like names, date of birth or legal and tax documentation.
+Some banks require passports, while other ask for utility bills and bank statements.
+Corporations may need to include all their directors’ information, like names, dates of birth, or legal and tax documentation.
 Since this varies from bank to bank, this makes the KYC process extremely slow and difficult for individuals looking to receive financial services.

 While the need for KYC and AML procedures remains strong, they create a burden to financial institutions.
 It has been reported that the costs associated with maintaining KYC and AML compliance include